BetterThanTomorrow/calva/docs/site/tao.md

+---
+title: The Tao of Calva
+description: Learn about the product and development philosophy that makes and shapes Calva
+---

 # The Tao of Calva

 [Calva](https://en.wikipedia.org/wiki/Calvados), the spirit, gains much of its taste and color from the Cider it is distilled from, and the oak it is matured in.
 I started to wonder what it is that shapes Calva, the [VS Code](https://code.visualstudio.com) Clojure Extension.
 I should know, being the master distiller, right?.
 Indeed.
 Poking some at the question, I do find that I have some answers.